Overview of Massachusetts Taxes

 The state sales tax rate in Massachusetts is 6.25%.
 There are no additional local taxes collected, so 6.25% is the rate you will pay regardless of where you are in the state.
 The tax is on the purchase or use of “tangible personal property.”
 This includes nearly any purchasable good, with some exceptions.

 Most food sold in grocery stores is exempt from sales tax entirely.
 Clothing purchases, including shoes, jackets and even costumes, are exempt up to $175.
 A product that costs more than $175 is taxable above that amount, so a $200 pair of shoes would be taxed at 6.25% on the $25 above the exemption limit.
 Other exempt items include newspapers, admissions tickets (i.e. to movies or sporting events), professional or personal services and most health care products.

 Massachusetts Property Tax

-Property taxes are one of the most significant sources of revenue for local governments in Massachusetts.
-In some counties, average property taxes paid exceed $4,000 per year.
-Effective property tax rates (taxes paid as a percentage of market value) range from less than 0.4% up to 1.6%, and the state average effective rate is 1.20%.
-That’s the 18th highest rate in the country.
+Property taxes in Massachusetts are one of the most significant sources of revenue for local governments.
+In some counties, median property taxes paid exceed $5,300 per year.
+The state's effective property tax rate (taxes paid as a percentage of market value) is 1.12%.

 If you are planning on refinancing or getting a home loan in Massachusetts, take a look at our Massachusetts mortgage rates guide.